One-on-One Meeting Template: Top 10 Questions and Examples

 2 What are your top priorities this week?

-One of your main responsibilities as a manager is to coach your direct reports on their priorities, and one-on-one meetings are the perfect scenario to do this.
+One of your main responsibilities as a manager is to coach your team members on their priorities, and one-on-one meetings are the perfect scenario to do this.

 “The ideal 1:1 leaves your report feeling that it was useful for her,” says Julie Zhuo.
 “Remember your job is to be a multiplier for your people.
 If you can remove a barrier, provide a valuable new perspective, or increase their confidence, then you’re enabling them to be more successful.”

 However, not all employees are great at prioritizing their time or have the experience necessary to understand what will bring the highest ROI.
-That’s why, as part of your one on one meeting template, you should ask your direct reports to write down their priorities and help them rank those in order of importance.
+That’s why, as part of your one-on-one meeting template, you should ask your direct reports to write down their priorities as discussion points and help them rank those in order of importance.

 This will empower them to be more productive— and as a consequence, you’ll have a high-performing team.

 Show your direct reports that you care by remembering what they said during past meetings.
-With Fellow, you can see a history of every 1-on-1 conversation you’ve had and ensure that you’re staying focused on important decisions and action items.
+Fellow’s AI keeps a history of all your one-on-one meetings, including recordings, transcripts, and summaries.

-One-on-one meetings are all about helping your direct reports grow and develop professionally.
-By adding a question about their wins and their learnings in your one on one meeting template, you help them celebrate their successes and figure out what’s working and what’s not.
+One-on-one meetings are all about helping your team members grow and develop professionally.
+By adding a question about their wins and their learnings in your one-on-one meeting template, you help them celebrate their successes and figure out what’s working and what’s not.

 4 Would you like more or less direction from me?

-This is one of the most important questions you can include in your one on one meeting template.
-It will help you find out if your employees are feeling micromanaged or lost figuring out how to do their job.
+This is one of the most important questions you can include in your one-on-one meetings.
+It will help you find out if your employees are feeling micromanaged or lost in figuring out how to do their job.

 If you tend to be a micromanager, ask your employees if they’d like more opportunities to take the lead on projects or implement their own ideas.
 On the other hand, if your style is more hands-off, make sure to ask your employees if they’d like more direction and support from you.

-In a study conducted by RainmakerThinking, Bruce Tulgan argues that the “under-management epidemic” brings huge costs to employers, managers, and employees— with only one in ten managers exhibiting the qualities of a good leader.
+In a study conducted by RainmakerThinking, Bruce Tulgan argues that the “under-management epidemic” brings huge costs to employers, managers, and employees — with only 1 in 10 managers exhibiting the qualities of a good leader.
 However, he suggests a simple antidote for this issue: regular one-on-one meetings.

 5 Are there any skills that you’d like to acquire in the short term?